Amy Brand: MIT Press directorship

-After an extensive search led by a committee of both MIT-affiliates and external academic publishing experts, Brand was named director of the MIT Press in July 2015.
-Chris Bourg, director of the MIT Libraries, stated that Brand's “breadth of experience across many sectors of the scholarly communication system make her the ideal leader of the MIT Press at this time of tremendous change and opportunity in scholarly publishing.”
+After an extensive search led by a committee of MIT affiliates and external academic publishing experts, Brand was named director of the MIT Press in July 2015.
+Chris Bourg, director of the MIT Libraries, stated that Brand's “breadth of experience across many sectors of the scholarly communication system makes her the ideal leader of the MIT Press at this time of tremendous change and opportunity in scholarly publishing.”
 As director, Brand leads the Press through all areas of development, including trade acquisition and growing MIT Press’s books and journal digital offerings.

 Affiliations

-Brand currently serves on boards of several information and media organizations, including the International Science Council, Creative Commons, the Royal Society of Chemistry, the Coolidge Corner Theater Foundation.
+Brand currently serves on the boards of several information and media organizations, including the International Science Council, Creative Commons, the Royal Society of Chemistry, and the Coolidge Corner Theater Foundation.
 She is on the Research Data and Information Committee of the National Academies of Science, Engineering, and Medicine.
-She previously served on the Board on International Scientific Organizations of the National Academies of Sciences, Engineering and Medicine[8], the DuraSpace board of directors, and she chaired the academic advisory board of Altmetric, a commercial service that tracks how works of scholarship are discussed online.
+She previously served on the Board of International Scientific Organizations of the National Academies of Sciences, Engineering, and Medicine,[8] the DuraSpace board of directors, and she chaired the academic advisory board of Altmetric, a commercial service that tracks how works of scholarship are discussed online.

 Brand was executive producer of the documentary Picture a Scientist, a 2020 selection of the Tribeca Film Festival that highlights gender inequality in science.

-Brand co-created the CRediT taxonomy to reliably track contributions to team-based research outputs.
-She was a founding member of the ORCID Board, and advises on a number of community initiatives in digital scholarship.
+Brand co-created the CRediT taxonomy to track contributions to team-based research outputs reliably.
+She was a founding member of the ORCID Board and advised on several community initiatives in digital scholarship.

+In September 2023, Brand appeared on the *Messy and Masterful* podcast, where she spoke about her career in academia and publishing, her work as executive producer of the documentary *Picture a Scientist*, and the importance of encouraging women in STEM.